Non-profit corporations have directors, officers and members. That’s a lot of people. What do each of them do?

 The board itself does not run the organization’s daily activities.
 Instead, it delegates some of its powers.
 This means it gives other people permission to act on its behalf and make everyday decisions.
 Here are examples:

-- appoint a managing director to run the day-to-day affairs of the organization
+- appoint an executive director to run the day-to-day affairs of the organization

 - name a committee of directors to do some things (for Quebec organizations, the by-laws must let the board name a committee which is called an executive committee)

-If there is a managing director to run the day-to-day operations, a committee might not be necessary.
+If there is an executive director to run the day-to-day operations, a committee might not be necessary.
 But an organization that has both should clearly define what each can do.

 Important!
 There are some powers (called discretionary powers) that the board of directors can’t delegate, such as these: